AndreiLM/AMMAudioPlugins/README.md

 # Reaper LUA Scripts

 Reaper-based scripts that can be used in your Reaper DAW as custom actions.
 Instructions on how to use them can be found in the associated Readme file

+1. Instant Chords - allows you to instantly insert a number of chords on the selected track
+2. Instant Drums - allows you to insert drum patterns along with some section labels
+3. Load Templates - a script that allows you to populate your Reaper project with a series of saved track templates